greymd/egzact/README.md

 ### wrap

-Add particular prefix and suffix in accordance with given argument.
+Add particular prefix and suffix to each field in accordance with given argument.
 `*` is the placeholder which represents each field.

 ```sh